Environmental science

 Further study

-Some environmental science graduates choose to undertake postgraduate study in order to specialise in a particular area of interest.
+Some environmental science graduates choose to undertake postgraduate study in order to specialise in an area of interest from their undergraduate degree.
 Others take further qualifications to enter a particular sector such as environmental health, where an accredited degree, degree apprenticeship or postgraduate qualification in environmental health is a requirement.

 Some graduates are supported by their employers to undertake further study and gain directly relevant professional qualifications.